reality/dbot/README.md

 For administrators, the incredibly useful *~ajs* command is also available.
 The input for this command is simply 'eval'-ed and therefore has full access to DBot's memory.
-Of course, this is incredibly unsafe, but I find it rather fun.
+Of course, this is incredibly unsafe, but I find it rather fun;
+remember to only give extremely trusted friends administrator access to DBot, as there's nothing to stop them wiping the database or something similar - if you're worried about that kind of thing, do not load this module.

-It's useful for administrative activity for which there isn't an in-built command.
+However, it's useful for many things, such as administrative activity for which there isn't a command in the admin module.
 For example, you could hot-add a new administrator like this:

     > ~ajs dbot.admin.push('batman');
     2